Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Application

 \subsection{Data and preprocessing}

 We analyze a cohort of $n=484$ subjects from the ADNI and PPMI studies.
-On the basis of three molecular biomarkers (the ATN classification scheme \parencite{Jack2016}), each subject was assigned to one of the two diagnostic categories -- C: Control ($n_1 = 100$) and AD: Alzheimer's Disease ($n_2 = 384$).
-Here we focus on data collected at the baseline visit, which include, among other imaging modalities, structural T1-weighted MRI.
+On the basis of the ATN classification scheme \parencite{jack2016unbiased}, each subject was assigned to one of the two diagnostic categories -- C: Control ($n_1 = 100$) and AD: Alzheimer's Disease ($n_2 = 384$).
+Here, we focus on data collected at the baseline visit, which includes, among other imaging modalities, structural T1-weighted MRI.

-The T1-weighted images were preprocessed using FreeSurfer \parencite{Fischl1999a, Fischl1999b}.
-Specifically, white matter, grey matter, and cerebrospinal fluid were segmented and used to extract the outer and inner surface of the cerebral cortex.
+The T1-weighted images were preprocessed using FreeSurfer \parencite{dale1999cortical, fischl1999cortical}.
+Specifically, white matter, grey matter, and cerebrospinal fluid were segmented and used to extract the outer and inner surfaces of the cerebral cortex.
 From these two surfaces, we generated a central surface interpolating the midpoints between the outer and inner layers, which offers an accurate representation of the two-dimensional anatomical structure of the cerebral cortex.
 This representation has the benefit of encoding a notion of distance between brain regions that is neurologically more relevant than the original volumetric representation.
-The cortical surface can moreover be coupled with one or more maps describing complementary structural or functional properties of the cortex, such as cortical thickness measurements \parencite{Fischl2000}, fMRI signals, or connectivity maps \parencite{Smith2013,Yeo2011}.
-In this study, we focus on cortical thickness, which is estimated from the distances between the outer and inner surface of the cerebral cortex.
+The cortical surface can moreover be coupled with one or more maps describing complementary structural or functional properties of the cortex, such as cortical thickness measurements \parencite{fischl2000measuring}, fMRI signals, or connectivity maps \parencite{smith2013functional,yeo2011organization}.
+In this study, we focus on cortical thickness, which is estimated from the distances between the outer and inner surfaces of the cerebral cortex.
 Next, the $n$ surfaces were registered and sub-sampled.